loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/crossplane/README.md

 #### `kargogithubwebhook-composition.yaml`

 [`kargogithubwebhook-composition.yaml`](./manifests/kargogithubwebhook-composition.yaml)
-implements the `XKargoGitHubWebhook` composition in `Pipeline` mode.
+implements the `XKargoGitHubWebhook` composition in `Resources` mode.

 It: